nlmixrdevelopment/RxODE/README.md

 <img src="man/figures/README-intro-effect-1.png" title="plot of chunk intro-effect" alt="plot of chunk intro-effect" width="100%" />

 Note that the labels are automatically labeled with the units from the initial event table.
-This is because RxODE uses the `units` package to handle units.
+RxODE extracts `units` to label the plot (if they are present).

 # Related R Packages

 ## ODE solving

 This is a brief comparison of pharmacometric ODE solving R packages to